3lch4rl05/gs-mtg/README.md

 # gs-mtg
-Google sheets MTG (Magic the Gathering) util script to fetch card info and prices.
+Google sheets MTG (Magic the Gathering) apps script to fetch card info and prices.